Meet Our Team

 Matthew Patton, MS, MPA, PA-C

-Matt owns and manages an equine training facility and enjoys riding horses and spending time out in the country.
-He also supports medical mission work and is a member of the AAPA and SDPA.
+Matt resides near Sallisaw, OK and is a member of Landmark Missionary Baptist Church.
+Outside of work, Matt enjoys riding horses, hunting, and spending time out in the country.
+He also supports medical mission work, speaks at local high schools to promote health care careers, and is a member of the AAPA and SDPA.

 What is a dermatologist?